Machine translation for manufacturing & technical content

-After we had been working together for some time, the customer started to look into more ways to remain competitive when it came to translation requirements.
-With budget cuts within the company, and an increased need to improve turnaround times, it was proving necessary for us to turn to technology in order to meet the needs of the client.
+After we had been working together for some time and fully understood our client’s individual position, goals and direction, we explored more ways to ensure our client remained competitive on a global scale.
+With budget cuts within the company, and an increased need to improve turnaround times, we turned to language technology tools to improve the process.

-With the use of these MT engines, 50% of the words received for translation were processed by MT engines, enabling the customer to significantly reduce their translation costs, with a saving of 30% on the new word rate.
+Through the use of technology, 50% of the words received for translation were processed by MT engines, enabling the customer to significantly reduce their translation costs, with a saving of 30% on the new word rate.

 This has resulted in their budget being able to go further; translating more material and reaching new audiences.